Weak data knocks European shares in run up to ECB

 Institute for Supply Management (ISM) factory data showed U.S. output contracted further in August, lagging expectations in a Reuters poll and adding to recent weak readings from around the world.

-"Normally a weak ISM number like this would have fuelled the QE (quantitative easing) bulls but this number also shows that inflation might be starting to creep up," said Lex van Dam, hedge fund manager at Hampstead Capital, which manages around $500 million (314.8 million pounds) of assets.
+"Normally a weak ISM number like this would have fuelled the QE (quantitative easing) bulls but this number also shows that inflation might be starting to creep up," said Lex van Dam, hedge fund manager at Hampstead Capital, which manages around $500 million of assets.

 "If so then central bankers will be powerless - stagflation is the worst case scenario right now."